Today I am talking about having a diet free lifestyle without talking about food all that much. Is that possible?

 What does this look like?
 First off eating is highly automatic and in order to break poor habits you have to plan, prepare, and actually stop, think and contemplate about the foods you are choosing to consume and why.

-It could be as simple as swapping out your morning donut for greek yogurt and fruit or as complicated as working to intentionally fight the stressed out binge.
+It could be as simple as swapping out your morning donut for greek yogurt and fruit or as complicated as working to intentionally fight the stressed out binge in the moment.
 The more you start to pay attention, the better chance you have at learning where you are most likely to give in and have the power to actually do something about it.

 In the book The Power of Habit, by Charles Duhigg, he has a habit loop theory that suggests that you can’t simply get rid of bad habits you can only replace them.